TrafficGuard/typedai/docs/docs/code-review.md

 # AI Code reviews

+## Scope

 TypedAI has support for AI code reviews of GitLab merge requests.
 Adding GitHub support is a good candidate for using the Code Editor agent to assist with!

+The initial code review functionality is for basic style checks focused on the diff changes.
+Advanced agentic reviews that perform deeper analysis will be a future goal.

+## Code review rules configurations

 AI code reviews are useful for guidelines where a lint rule doesn't exist yet, or it can't easily be codified.